motonobu-aoki/matb-yarp/README.md

 https://codebeautify.org/xmltojson

-Of course, you may also create a JSON file directly by referring to a JSON file stored in the following folder.
+You may also create a JSON file directly by referring to a JSON file stored in the following folder.

 https://github.com/motonobu-aoki/matb-yarp/tree/main/app/matb